jjalen/CKS-Reservation-System/README.md

-# CKS-Reservation-System
-This project is for CKS-OJT only

 **<h1>CKS-HAU Reservation System</h1>**

 **Overview**

 This web applications was created for the OJT project.
+This project is for CKS-OJT only.

 **<h3>Features</h3>**